Amelia Island State Park

 Pair your visit to Amelia Island State Park with these nearby destinations:

-- Fernandina Beach Historic District – A charming downtown area with boutique shops, cafés, and art galleries.
+- Fernandina Beach Historic District – A walkable downtown area with shops, restaurants, galleries, and Victorian-era character.

-- Big Talbot Island State Park – A neighboring park featuring Boneyard Beach, known for its unique driftwood-covered shoreline.
+- Big Talbot Island State Park – A neighboring park known for scenic overlooks, salt marsh habitat, and the photogenic driftwood shoreline at Boneyard Beach.

-- Cumberland Island National Seashore – Take a ferry ride from nearby St. Marys, Georgia to explore this wild and remote barrier island.
+- Cumberland Island National Seashore – Reachable by ferry from St. Marys, Georgia, this wild barrier island is known for beaches, ruins, and roaming horses.

 Amenities & Park Information

-- Fishing Pier Access – The George Crady Bridge Fishing Pier is open for anglers and pedestrians.
+- Fishing Access – Shore fishing is popular here, and the nearby George Crady Bridge Fishing Pier adds another strong option for anglers.

-- Horseback Riding Tours – Reservations required through Kelly Seahorse Ranch.
+- Horseback Riding Tours – Advance reservations are usually required through Kelly Seahorse Ranch, and availability may change.

 Accessibility

-- Service Animals Allowed – Permitted in accordance with ADA guidelines.
+- Service Animals – Service animals are permitted in accordance with ADA guidelines and park rules.

 Tips for Visiting the State Park

-- Bring Sunscreen & Water – The Florida sun can be intense, especially along the beach.
+- Bring Sun Protection & Water – Shade can be limited, especially on the beach.

 Why Visit Amelia Island State Park?